Address and Hours

 Open Thurs - Sat 12 to 4 pm

 and by appointment

 At the tip of Lake Superior.
 From I-35 take the Lake Ave exit and turn inland two blocks to W. 1st Street.
 Turn left (west) on W. 1st and we are 1/2 a block on the right.
-Ample paid parking is in the area.
+Ample paid parking is in the area; and free parking on Saturdays.
 We look forward to your visit.

 Join Our Mailing List

 Welcome!
 Joseph Nease Gallery is a contemporary art gallery located in downtown Duluth, MN.
 Similar in scope to its progenitor in Kansas City, MO; the gallery features exhibitions of drawing, painting, ceramics, photography, sculpture, installation, and new media by artists regional, national and international.
 For our current exhibition, please select the Exhibitions link.

 The gallery is unique to upper midwest in both appearance and scope.
 Through solo and group exhibitions, we showcase the work and seek to advance the careers of mid- and advanced- career artists and select emerging artists.
 As an arts destination, Joseph Nease Gallery also provides educational and social opportunities to art lovers and collectors, and those visiting beautiful Lake Superior and the northland.